Learn From My Failures

 Yes, we roofed the home while she was having an addition built on…That was a big mistake.
 Never do that.
 Trust me.

 Of course, there was a big thunderstorm almost immediately after her shingles were compromised by the painters.
-Her 2-story, 3,500 square foot, continuous, custom-textured, ceiling had a terrible leak.
+Her 2-story, 3,500 square foot, continuous, custom-textured, ceiling spring a terrible leak.

 I had leveraged my freshly established credit line at a local supply house to finish the roof.
 Her insurance company refused to pay the difference.
 She refused to pay me the balance because of the leak.
 She also wasn’t very happy about her brand new $50k roof with hundreds of foot faults all over it.

 She blamed me.
 My roofer blamed the painters.
 I blamed myself for taking her job in the first place.

 I didn’t have the money, or the drive, to fight her… it was a knockout blow.